Purchase of Development Rights

 How is PDR governed?

-PDR is governed by the Rural Land Management Board.
-The members are appointed by the Mayor and confirmed by the Urban County Council.
+The Rural Land Management Board governs PDR.
+The members are appointed by the mayor and confirmed by the Urban County Council.

 The members use Ordinance 4-2000 as their guide.